 Conversion of the fractional part is done by repeated multiplication with copying of the whole number part of the product and subsequent multiplication of the fractional part.
 All multiplications are by 2.
+Read the binary results top to bottom.
 Here is an example.